Finding Aid: Matthew and Margaret Byrne Account Book, 1761-1864, PC.AB.76

 Matthew and Margaret Kelley Byrne operated a general store and wayside tavern in Bladen County from approximately 1761 to 1789.
 The Byrne family kept a record of slave births on their plantation from 1762 to 1862.

-This volume is a ledger and day book which lists transactions of Matthew and Margaret Byrne's general store and tavern.
+This volume is a ledger and day book, which lists transactions of Matthew and Margaret Byrne's general store and tavern.
 Merchandise included food, herbs, clothing, and hardware.
-Moving and delivery services were supplied also.
-Attached to this finding aid in the State Archives Search Room is a partial index of customers and a record of slaves born on the Byrne plantation.
+Moving and delivery services were also supplied.

-A record of slaves born on the Byrne plantation from 1762 to 1862 is available in the Search Room of the State Archives.
-A sampling of customers' names from 1761 to 1789 is available in the Search Room of the State Archives
+A record of enslaved people born on the Byrne planation from 1762 to 1862 is available in the Search Room of the State Archives.
+A sampling of customer names from 1761 to 1789 is also available in the Search Room.

 Descriptive Summary